Introduction

 Final Thoughts

 Repurposing old automotive components allows for contributions to sustainability and the pursuit of unique pieces that exhibit creativity and craft.
-The next time you plan to scrap a car, consider the possibilities hiding within, and you leave with something clever as opposed to just junk.
+The next time you plan to scrap a car, consider the possibilities hidden within—you might walk away with something clever instead of just scrap.